Fire Chief Joe Kitchen

 Chief Kitchen is a member of the Fraternal Order of Leatherheads Society/Central Ohio FOOLS, the International Society of Fire Service Instructors, and the National Fire Protection Agency (NFPA.)
 He is an associate member of the Allen County Township Association, and a member of the Ohio Township Association.

 Chief Kitchen served 17 years as chairman of the EMS Program Advisory Board at Rhodes State College.
-He is a member of the Allen County Safe Community Coalition, the Allen County Health Department Emergency Preparedness Committee, the Allen County Regional Planning Fatal Crash Review Committee, President of the Apollo Career Center Educational Foundation Board, past member of the Local Emergency Planning Committee, and various other organizations.
+He is a member of the Allen County Safe Community Coalition, the Allen County Health Department Emergency Preparedness Committee, the Allen County Regional Planning Fatal Crash Review Committee, the Apollo Career Center Educational Foundation Board, past member of the Local Emergency Planning Committee, and various other organizations.
 He also serves as Allen County coordinator for the Ohio Fire Chiefs’ Emergency Response Plan.

 In 2012, he was awarded “Fire Officer of the Year” by the Ohio Department of Public Safety at the Ohio Fire Service Hall of Fame and Fire Awards Ceremony in Reynoldsburg, Ohio.
 Chief Kitchen has also been the recipient of the Apollo Career Center “Citizen of the Year Award,” Rhodes State College “Outstanding Alumni Award,” Lima Allen County Safe Community Coalition “Fire Safety Award,” American Heart Association “Heartsaver Hero Award,” and the St. Rita’s Medical Center “Greg King Star of Life Award.”
 In 2017, Chief Kitchen has been presented with both the “Wemmer Vocational Service Award” and the “Hulksen Youth Service Award” from the Lima Rotary Club.
+In 2022 he received the “Lifetime Achievement Award from Lima Memorial Health System.

 He is proud to serve the Lima/Allen County community in a variety of ways, including as a member of the Lima Rotary Club, where he regularly participates in club projects and programs.
 He is a regular blood donor with the Allen County Chapter of the American Red Cross, a Salvation Army holiday bell ringer, and a West Ohio Food Bank volunteer.
 Chief Kitchen also serves as a member of the Bath Township Fire Department Foundation.

 Chief Kitchen is strongly committed to working with Bath Local Schools on a regular basis.
 He can often be found speaking to students about leadership, careers, and decision making.
-He has been teaching fire safety to Bath students for well over two decades.
+He has been teaching fire safety to Bath students for three decades.
 He has also participated in health fairs and provided training to school staff in areas such as emergency preparedness and fire prevention.
 In 1995 he organized the first Mock Crash to demonstrate the consequences of unsafe driving including impaired and distracted youthful drivers.
-Approximately 3,200 Bath High School students have participated in the program with Chief Kitchen.
+Approximately 3,600 Bath High School students have participated in the program with Chief Kitchen.
 He serves as an advisor for the Bath High School Interact Club which is a grades 9-12 club focused on community volunteerism and dedicated to “Service Above Self.”
 He is a member of the Bath Boosters and the High School Principal’s Advisory Committee.
 He is a varsity football and basketball season ticket holder and can often be found cheering on his Wildcats and Wildkittens.
 In 2019 he was inducted into the Bath High School Hall of Fame.

 You can follow Chief Kitchen on Twitter @chiefjoekitchen